MH, RH (AHG)

 her calm spirit and gentle manner are much appreciated.

-In past years, Annika enjoyed the
+In past years, Annika enjoyed the enviable

-and using various herbs.
+and processing of various herbs.

 of other Coordinators & Adjunct Faculty forthcoming!